CrisDamian/functions4ellipses/README.rst

 Ussage
 =======
-Download the tilular file in the your source directory and import it.
+Download the titular file in the your source directory and import it.

 ---------------